2008-09: Tom Nilsson played for the Hanvikens SK youth club and appeared in five games with AIK’s U-16 team – with no

 2010-11: Nilsson spent the bulk of the season with Mora’s U-18 and U-20 teams and made his pro debut with Mora (Allsvenskan – Sweden’s second division) – playing three games in the regular season and ten more in the Kvalserien (relegation playoffs).
 While his offensive contribution wasn’t much of a factor, just one assist in 13 games, his physical, defensive play confirmed much of what scouts saw of him with Team Sweden at the 2011 World U-18 Championships.
 In six games, he had one assist but at times was Sweden’s most noticeable defenseman.
 In 37 games for Mora’s U-20 squad, he scored 2 goals with 6 assists and drew 26 PMs.
 In 12 contests with Mora U-18, he had 1 goal, 7 assists and 22 PMs.
 Though not listed among the top 140 European skaters in Central Scouting’s final rankings, Nilsson was selected by the Maple Leafs in the 4th round (100th overall) of the 2011 NHL Draft.

 2011-12: Nilsson skated in 44 of 52 games for eighth-place Mora IK in Sweden’s AllSvenskan (second league).
 He scored 4 goals with 6 assists and was plus-ten with 45 penalty minutes.
 Nilsson played in 12 games with Mora’s U20 team, including 2 playoff games and had three assists.
 He represented Sweden in 10 international matches at the U19 and U20 levels but did not play in any world championship tournaments.

 Nilsson is a throwback, heavy body-checking, defensive defenseman who draws the ire of his opponents with his sometimes borderline legal, antagonistic play.
 Some scouts see elements of long-time NHL defenseman Ulf Samuelsson in his approach to the game, but he has not yet demonstrated the offensive elements and instincts that Samuelsson had.
-A right-handed shooting defenseman (somewhat rare among Europeans), Nilsson has a decent shot.
+A right-handed shooting defenseman (somewhat rare among Europeans), Nilsson has a solid shot from the point.